 - To develop the concept of the different branches of science – life sciences, physical sciences, and earth sciences

 - To show that all living and non-living beings in the universe are interdependent and interrelated to each other

 - To expand our horizons and bring about cultural literacy

 - To inculcate an awareness of the world around us

-With the help of the geography materials, distant lands, diverse cultures, and people become a reality.
+With the help of geography materials, distant lands, diverse cultures, and people become a reality.
 Sensorial explorations of directionality, body awareness, weather, and calendar lay the foundation for geography.
 Young children are innate explorers, possessing a natural curiosity for the known and the unknown.
 The study of nature includes the concept of living and non-living and an introduction to the plant and animal kingdom.
-Science experiments, research, and field trips assist students in pursuing their own interest in the cultural subjects.
+Science experiments, research, and field trips assist students in pursuing their own interest in cultural subjects.